Olympic Development Program FAQ’s

 Who specifically will be selecting athletes for camps and travel teams?

-The selection committee responsible for managing athlete invitation to the ODP Training Camps and Travel Teams includes the following US Sailing staff:
+Managing athlete invitations to the ODP Training Camps and Travel Teams falls under the purview of US Sailing Olympic Development Director Leandro Spina.

 If I don’t get invited to a particular camp or travel team, will I get another chance to participate in the ODP?